-Thus, across various levels of disaggregation, our findings do not offer support to the interpretation that employment probabilities from TL are higher than those from JL due to composition, as described in Section 2.3.1 of the main text.
+from JL and E-JL-JL are remarkably close to the unconditional probabilities.
+Thus, under both sets of controls for composition (and whether or not we control for duration of unemployment while controlling for composition), our findings do not offer support to the interpretation that employment probabilities from TL are higher than those from JL due to composition.